vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 **Answer:** Moving transfers resources but does not end the source object's lifetime.
 The source must remain a valid object whose destructor can safely run.

-## Chapter 14 — Overloaded Operations and Conversions — More Questions
+## -> 14 — Overloaded Operations and Conversions — More Questions

 ### Q429.
 Why is `operator=` normally a member?